Trevor Morgan (EastEnders): Reception

 The episode in which Trevor attacked Little Mo over Christmas dinner was watched by 14.5 million viewers, and voted 57th in Channel 4's 100 Greatest Scary Moments.
 The storyline attracted so many complaints from the public that the Broadcasting Standards Commission undertook their first study of sex and violence in soap operas in twenty years.
 The Commission ruled that the Christmas episode, as well as the New Year's Eve 2001 episode in which Little Mo retaliated by attacking Trevor with an iron, should not have been broadcast before the 9 pm watershed.
 It was felt that the latter episode had a "stark and graphic quality unsuitable for pre-watershed transmission", and while the BSC stated that scenes of domestic abuse were permissible, there were "concern[s] about the intense, disturbing and protracted nature of the scenes portraying Trevor's attacks on Mo".
 A spokesperson for the BBC defended the scenes as "developments in well-established storylines".
 They claimed the depiction of abuse was consistent for the series, and that EastEnders viewers expected that seasonal episodes such as Christmas and New Year would always be "overshadowed by crises".

 Ferns received a death threat whilst working on EastEnders, believed by police to have been sent from a "crazed fan".
 He was told to take extra security precautions, including leaving the EastEnders set via the back exit, and not travelling alone.
 Ferns was surprised by the strength of reactions to his role, and assessed that it was because of the domestic abuse: "You can have violence on screen and it's kind of an everyday thing but there's something about a man hitting a woman, within the confines of their own home, that people find hard to take."
 The aggression directed at him by members of the public intensified following Little Mo's imprisonment, forcing Ferns to wear a disguise when travelling on the London Underground.
+In 2008, All About Soap included Trevor and Little Mo's domestic violence plot in their list of "top ten taboo" storylines of all time.
+Their writer described it as one of the "taboos which have bravely been broken by soaps."

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Trevor 95th on their ranked list of the best EastEnders characters of all time, calling him "Evil" and his abuse "violent".
+In February 2025, Radio Times ranked Trevor as the 4th best EastEnders villain, with Laura Denby writing that Ferns' performance was "chilling" and that Trevor's abuse storyline "[set] the benchmark for every future plot of [its] kind".